NguyenHuy2098/viettel_port/README.md

 ### Build

-Run `build` to build the project.
+Run `build` to build the project with coordinated env variables.
 The build artifacts will be stored in the `build/` directory.

 ```bash
 # build for production with minification